Identification of hedonic equilibrium and nonseparable simultaneous equations: Hedonic equilibrium and the identification problem

-Given observability of prices and the fact that producer type $\tilde y$ (respectively consumer type $ \tilde x$) does not enter into the utility function $U(\tilde x,z)$ (respectively cost function $C(\tilde y,z)$) directly, we may consider the consumer and producer problems separately and symmetrically.
+The identification problem consists in the recovery of structural features of preferences and technology from observation of traded qualities and their prices in a single market.
+The solution concept we impose in our identification analysis is the following feature of hedonic equilibrium, i.e., maximization of surplus generated by a trade. \begin{myassump}{EC}[Equilibrium concept] The joint distribution $\gamma$ of $(\tilde X,Z,\tilde Y)$ and the price function $p$ form an hedonic equilibrium, i.e., they satisfy the following.
+The joint distribution $\gamma$ has marginals~$P_{\tilde x}$ and~$P_{\tilde y}$ and for~$\gamma$ almost all~$(\tilde x,z,\tilde y)$, In addition, observed qualities $z\in Z(\tilde x,\tilde y)$ maximizing joint surplus $U(\tilde x,z)-C(\tilde y,z)$ for each $\tilde x\in\tilde X$ and $\tilde y\in\tilde Y$, lie in the interior of the set of feasible qualities $Z$ and $Z(\tilde x,\tilde y)$ is assumed to have a measurable selection.
+The joint surplus $U(\tilde x,z)-C(\tilde y,z)$ is finite everywhere.
+We assume full participation in the market\footnote{ The possibility of non participation can be modelled by adding isolated points to the sets of types and renormalizing distributions accordingly (see Section~1.1 of \citet{CMN:2010} for details). }. \end{myassump} Given observability of prices and the fact that producer type $\tilde y$ (respectively consumer type $ \tilde x$) does not enter into the utility function $U(\tilde x,z)$ (respectively cost function $C(\tilde y,z)$) directly, we may consider the consumer and producer problems separately and symmetrically (see \citet{EHN:2002a}).
 We focus on the consumer problem and on identification of utility function $U(\tilde x,z)$.
 Under assumptions ensuring purity and uniqueness of equilibrium, the model predicts a deterministic choice of quality $z$ for a given consumer type $ \tilde x$.
 We do not impose such assumptions, but we need to account for heterogeneity in consumption patterns even in case of unique and pure equilibrium.
 Hence, we assume, as is customary, that consumer types~$\tilde x$ are only partially observable to the analyst.
-We write~$\tilde x=(x,\varepsilon)$, where $x\in X\subseteq\mathbb{R} ^{d_x}$ is the observable part of the type vector, and $\varepsilon\in \mathbb{R}^{d_z}$ is the unobservable part, whose dimension is the same as the dimension of good quality $z$.
-We shall make a separability assumption that will allow us to specify constraints on the interaction between consumer unobservable type $\varepsilon$ and good quality $z$ in order to identify interactions between observable type $x$ and good quality $z$.
+We write~$\tilde x=(x,\varepsilon)$, where $x\in X\subseteq\mathbb{R} ^{d_x}$ is the observable part of the type vector, and~$\varepsilon\in \mathbb{R}^{d_\varepsilon}$ is the unobservable part.
+We shall make a separability assumption that will allow us to specify constraints on the interaction between consumer unobservable type $\varepsilon$ and good quality~$z$ in order to identify interactions between observable type~$x$ and good quality~$z$.